A Look Ahead: From Embracing the Unexpected to Salt Shaker Vase Winners!

 "Consider It Done: Christmas!"

-Because sooner or later our roads take us back where we're longing to be my November post is titled "Gather In"as we linger at home and savor our blessings!
+Because sooner or later our roads take us back where we're longing to be my November post will be titled "Gather In.
+Join me as we linger and savor our blessings!

 And if I may, next month I will jump into Christmas as well, making sure we have margin and rest during December with our preparations.
 I will be sharing: